mavlink/qgc-user-guide/SetupView/Radio.md

 # Radio Setup

 ![](PX4Radio.jpg)
-*Note: Image shown is from PX4 Pro firmware vehicle.*
+*Note: Image shown is from PX4 Pro firmware vehicle.
+Main Radio Setup is common to both firwares.
+Additional Radio Setup differs between firmwares.*

 Radio Setup is used to configure the mapping of your main attitude control sticks to channels as well as calibrate the settings for all rc channels.